Frequently asked questions

 Cancellations by Maudsley Learning

-If Maudsley Learning cancels a course, we will offer the purchaser an alternative date.
-If the purchaser cannot attend this alternative date, we will provide a full refund of the course fee.
+If Maudsley Learning cancels the course, we will offer the purchaser an alternative date.
+If the purchaser cannot attend that date, we can refund the course fee.
+If the purchaser accepts the new booking, cancellation timelines apply to the new date.

 Account queries